c0dexter/chronews/README.md

   - RecyclerViews
   - Bottom navigation

-> Notice that this is a very beginning version of the app and it's still developing
-> so you can see some strange behaviour or some desing issues.
-> If you find some bug, please contact with me, I will try to fixed it as soon as I can.
-> Other helpful tips or ideas are warmly welocome, so just let me know :)
-> Thank you for visiting my repo and sharing your opinions!

 ### Installation form the Android Studio
 The application requires API keys and configuration of them.
 Take a look at the following table: